 - Black cohosh may cause early labour, so avoid in early pregnancy.

-- Evening primrose oil Limited safety information.
+- Evening primrose oil has limited safety information.

 - Garlic as used in a cooking is fine, but avoid large doses in supplements, as they may cause bleeding, miscarriage or early labour.